 5. Parking Lot

-Entering the long term lot requires using an EZPass Reader; to do so, insert your tag into an EZPass read prevention bag and place it within.
+Entering the long-term lot requires using an EZPass Reader; to do so, insert your tag into an EZPass read prevention bag and place it within.
 Those without an EZPass may use the North Parking Garage exit lane and pay upon exiting for their parking.

-Parking spaces are available throughout campus: Long Term lot, North Parking Garage and floors 1, 2, 3 and 4 of the new South Parking Garage.
-Long-term parking costs $10 per day while there may be limited EZPass Plus lanes that offer spaces – please check with EZPass Reader status for updates regarding how many spots may still be available in these lanes.
+Parking spaces are available throughout campus: Long Term lot, North Parking Garage, and floors 1, 2, 3, and 4 of the new South Parking Garage.
+Long-term parking costs $10 per day, while there may be limited EZPass Plus lanes that offer spaces – please check with EZPass Reader status for updates regarding how many spots may still be available in these lanes.

 If traveling from the south Kolkata area, an AC bus for Eco Park from Gariahat or Barasat Kazipara Bus stands is your fastest way to arrive there in approximately 35 minutes.
-Additionally, airport or Chinar Park passengers can follow this same route to arrive there.
+Additionally, airport or Chinar Park passengers can follow this same route to reach there.